E-MailRelay

 • --no-syslog (-n)

-Disables logging to the syslog.
+Disables logging to the system log.
 Note that --as-client implies --no-syslog.

 • --syslog[=<facility>] (-k)

-When used with --log this option enables logging to the syslog even if the --no-syslog option is also used.
+When used with --log this option enables logging to the system log, even if the --no-syslog option is also used.
 This is typically used as a convenient override when using --as-client.

 • --close-stderr (-e)